-Four Required Courses in Major Area 12 semester hours
+Four Required Courses in Major Area

-Four Research and/or Applied Practica 12 semester hours
+Four Research and/or Applied Practica

-Two Master's Thesis Courses PSYC 6399, 7399 6 semester hours
+Two Master's Thesis Courses PSYC 6399, 7399

 Thesis requirements

 The Department of Psychology requires the MA, including a formal Masters thesis based upon research for all students.
 A Masters degree equivalency is not acceptable for fulfilling this degree requirement.
 Students entering with an MA or MS degree and a research thesis from another university may petition their area committee to review that thesis and recommend that it be accepted as meeting this requirement.